h-archer/webpack-externals/README.md

-## Webpack  externals are resolving to undefined
+## Fabric and jQuery configured as an external on a webpack project
-> This repo demonstrates an issue when trying to set up the fabric js library as an external within a (typescript + webpack ) project.
-Fabric should not be bundled in the output file since it will be the responsability of the consumer to provide (eg. through a browser script tag).
+> This repo demonstrates how to set up the fabric js and jQuery libraries as externals within a (typescript + webpack ) project.
+This project requires that they are not to be bundled in the output file since it will be the responsability of the consumer to provide.

-Note: jQuery has also been added as an external library and works as expected.
-Fabric on the other hand does not.

-In this repo, fabric (and jquery) has been configured as an external so that it will not be included in the webpack bundle.

 Here's what has been done in this repo: